Chapien/sif-rpm/README.md

 Add the repo with `sudo dnf copr enable chapien/SIF`

-Once the repo is added, run `sudo dnf install sif`.
+Once the repo is added, run `sudo dnf install sif-steam`.
 See the Readme for usage details.

 For installation issues relating to the rpm package, please contact me at [inquiries@chapien.net](mailto:inquiries@chapien.net).